-- 221 In Section 2, five ways of being or approaches were identified which enable us to be "at our best" when seeking justice.
-These approaches to practicing justice - being with, humility in community, the use of power, transformation and prayer - enable sustainable, transformative and rooted action for justice to develop in church and community, as well as keeping our actions grounded in and guided by our faith.
+173. In Section 2, five ways of being or approaches were identified which enable us to be 'at our best' when seeking justice.
+These approaches to practicing justice - being with, humility in community, the use of power, transformation and prayer - enable sustainable, transformative and rooted action for justice to develop in churches and communities, as well as keeping our actions grounded in and guided by our faith.
 Because justice is a complex and often contested notion, these practices help us to stay close to God and to those who experience injustice.
-They assist us in discerning how and where to act, as well as humbly acknowledging our failures and limitations.
-They spring from and can be woven into A Methodist Way of Life, and build on the expectation that Methodists are engaging in various forms of justice activity. - 222 This section explores these "ways of being" in more detail, in the hope that they will help when examining our own practices or making decisions about how we can be "at our best" when seeking justice.
+They assist us in discerning how and where to act, as well as humbly